 Ferret Digging In Litter Box

 Almost every ferret has done it at least once in your life.
 This action is actually the reason why cat’s clay litter isn’t recommended for ferret litter.
-When ferrets dig in a litter box and there is a clay litter inside, pieces of clay can get in their ears, nose, and mouth.
+When ferrets dig in a litter box and there is clay litter inside, pieces of clay can get in their ears, nose, and mouth.
+You don’t want your ferret swallowing litter, right?
 That is why you have to pick a ferret-safe litter.